Ehtisham3397/Radar_ERP_Calculator/README.md

 A Windows-based application built with WPF (.NET) to calculate the Effective Radiated Power (ERP) and Antenna Gain for radar systems.
 It also calculates Jammer required power for a particular Radar at user defined distance.
 It also claculates Radar range based on target RCS.
 This tool helps users input radar parameters and visualize the results in an intuitive interface.

+## Overview
+The Radar ERP Calculator allows users to:

+ - Input radar details such as name, peak power, operating frequency, antenna aperture, and efficiency.

+ - Compute Antenna Gain (dB) and Total ERP (dBm) based on the provided parameters.

+ - Display results in a table for easy reference and analysis.
+ - Compute Jammer power to effectively jam a Radar.
+ - Compute Jammer range based on target RCS.

+This project is developed using XAML for the user interface and C# for the backend logic.

 ## ✨ Features
  - Modern UI with customizable styles and themes.